 Suggestopedia is a language teaching method developed by the Bulgarian psychologist, Georgi Lozanov (see picture on the right.)
 Like Community Language Learning and the Silent Way Method, Suggestopedia is an innovative method that promises great effective language learning results.
 Lozanov claimed that by using this method one can teach languages approximately three to five times as quickly as conventional methods.

 The name of Suggestopedia is from the words “suggestion” and “pedagogy.”
 It is a set of learning recommendations derived from Suggestology, which Lozanov describes as “a science … concerned with systematic study of the nonrational and/or non-conscience influences” that human beings are constantly responding to.
-The method also draws from insights from yoga and the Soviet psychology.
-From yoga it draws the importance of relaxation of mind for maximum retention of material.
-From Soviet psychology Lozanov took the idea that
+The method also draws from insights from yoga and Soviet psychology.
+From yoga, it draws the importance of relaxation of mind for maximum retention of material.
+From Soviet psychology, Lozanov took the idea that:

 “all sudents can be taught a given subject matter at the same level of skill.”
 Jack C. Richards and Theodore S. Rodgers (1986)